google/opencasebook/patents.md

   applicability to the distribution of open source software.

 [^PatentabilityDiscussion]: The exact scope of what is patentable within a software program is subject to debate, and has changed over time.
 This discussion, however, assumes that there is some software, released under open source licenses, that is both patent-eligible and implicates one or more valid patent claims.

 [^35USC271abc]: _See_ the text of 35 U.S.C.
-271 and discussion _infra_,
-  laying out the scope of the unique rights granted to a patent owner.
+271 and discussion _infra_, laying out the scope of the unique rights granted to a patent owner.

 [^OpenSourceLicensesWithGrants]: _See_ the examples of explicit patent grants and discussion _infra_.

-[^OpenSourceDefinition1and7]: _See The Open Source Definition - Annotated_, elements one and seven:
-  1\. _Free Redistribution_: The license shall not restrict any party from selling or giving away the software as a component of an aggregate software distribution containing programs from several different sources.
-The license shall not require a royalty or other fee for such sale.
-  7\. _Distribution of License_: The rights attached to the program must apply to all to whom the program is redistributed without the need for execution of an additional license by those parties.
+[^OpenSourceDefinition1and7]: _See The Open Source Definition - Annotated_, elements one and seven: <br />1\. _Free Redistribution_: The license shall not restrict any party from selling or giving away the software as a component of an aggregate software distribution containing programs from several different sources.
+The license shall not require a royalty or other fee for such sale.<br />7\. _Distribution of License_: The rights attached to the program must apply to all to whom the program is redistributed without the need for execution of an additional license by those parties.
 Open Source Initiative, [https://opensource.org/osd-annotated](https://opensource.org/osd-annotated) (Open Source Definition-Annotated) (CC-BY 4.0)

 ## Explicit Patent Licensing